Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Data Collection

 \subsection{Landmark Data Collection and Processing}

+Our approach requires a Shapefile containing some set of standardized geographic units that subdivide the region of interest into discrete, mappable areas.
+There are many different scales of these geographic units.
+Three examples of regions based on data collected by the US Census Bureau \cite{census_defs} include: \begin{itemize}[itemsep=2pt,leftmargin=0.7cm] \item Census blocks: the smallest geographic division for which the US Census Bureau collects data.
+The population of each block is approximately equivalent to that of a city block in an urban area. \item Census block groups: groups of contiguous census blocks containing a total of 600–3,000 people. \item Census tracts: groups of contiguous census block groups containing a total of 2,500-8,000 residents. \end{itemize} For our analysis using persistent homology, we use census blocks as they are allow for the most granular level of detail.
+However, one could use larger geographic units such as block groups or tracts.

-The Shapefiles for mapping the census blocks were retrieved from Data.gov \cite{dataDatagovHome}.
-The following datasets were downloaded in July 2024: \begin{enumerate}[itemsep=2pt,leftmargin=0.7cm] \item TIGER/Line Shapefile, 2017, state, Massachusetts, Current Block Group State-based \item TIGER/Line Shapefile, 2017, state, Florida, Current Block Group State-based \item TIGER/Line Shapefile, 2017, state, Oregon, Current Block Group State-based \item TIGER/Line Shapefile, 2017, state, Texas, Current Block Group State-based \end{enumerate} The dataset of census block centroids were created by using the \texttt{.centroid} attribute of the \texttt{Shapely} library in Python for each of the .json files and plotted in Figure \ref{data} in light green.
+The Shapefiles to map the census blocks were retrieved from Data.gov \cite{dataDatagovHome}.
+The following datasets were downloaded in July 2024: \begin{enumerate}[itemsep=2pt,leftmargin=0.7cm] \item TIGER/Line Shapefile, 2017, state, Massachusetts, Current Block Group State-based \item TIGER/Line Shapefile, 2017, state, Florida, Current Block Group State-based \item TIGER/Line Shapefile, 2017, state, Oregon, Current Block Group State-based \item TIGER/Line Shapefile, 2017, state, Texas, Current Block Group State-based \end{enumerate} From the Shapefile, we compute the centroid (the geographic center) of each census block using the \texttt{.centroid} attribute of the \texttt{Shapely} library in Python.